ROS2swarm/jackal-swarm-simulation/README.md

 Run the ROS2Swarm package with -v 1 argument in the restart.sh script and the correct amount of robots from the simulation.

-To turn on LIDAR visualisation change visualize tag of LIDAR in OS1-64urdf.xacro to true